akondas/arkadiuszkondas.com/site/_posts/2019/2019-03-22-text-data-classification-with-bbc-news-article-dataset.md

 $transformer->transform($samples);
 ```

-Remember to also transform sample that you want to predict:
+⚠️ **Remember to also transform sample that you want to predict.**
+This is a common problem that people forget about.

 ```php
 $testSamples = $split->getTestSamples();